Nothing ever stays still in a digital world

 Digital design for the Mobile era

 However, we think it is important to distinguish between the role of a mobile-friendly website and a mobile app.
-While apps have been all the rage for a couple of years, they are not good customer acquisition tools and will therefore not replace a website for spontaneous searches and research browsing.
-However, once a consumer is won over to a brand, apps can deliver superior customer engagement and performance, so there is a place for both in every digital strategy.
+While apps have attracted much attention in the early stages of the mobile web, they are not necessarily the best customer acquisition tools and will not replace a website for spontaneous searches and research browsing.
+However, once a consumer is won over to a brand, apps can deliver superior customer engagement performance and security, so there is a place for both in every digital strategy.

-We expect that mobile web browsing will be key in 2013 and this means all websites designed for Web 2.0 will need to adapt to the Mobile era.
+All websites designed for Web 2.0 now need to adapt to the Mobile era.
 While some brands will opt for separate mobile websites, we believe that managing two sites and publishing to multiple operating systems (OS) creates significant additional overhead which can be avoided by using responsive or adaptive design techniques.

-This latest shift represents a big new challenge for our clients and for ourselves, but having spotted it early, we have already have deep experience developing a new perspective user interface design and developing a new aesthetic that is suited to this new generation of smart connected devices.
+This latest shift represents another new challenge for our clients, but we already have deep experience - see our digital case histories - developing a new techniques and a new design aesthetic that is suited to this new generation of smart connected devices.

 Digital is an area of our work where nothing ever stays still.
 For even a minute.